 For "LOSS_OF_CONNECTIVITY" and "UE_REACHABILITY" events, if the "Enhanced_param_config" feature is supported and the SCEF receives the currently applied parameter configuration from the HSS, the SCEF shall notify the SCS/AS via an HTTP POST message including the parameter changes in the "appliedParam" attribute.

+If the SCS/AS cannot successfully fulfil the received HTTP POST request due to an internal error or an error in the HTTP POST request, the SCS/AS shall send a proper HTTP error response as described in subclause 5.2.6 or, if the feature "Redirect3XX" as defined in subclause 5.3.4 is supported, may send an HTTP redirect response, i.e. 307 Temporary Redirect or 308 Permanent Redirect.